NevilleKing/LogOverNet/README.md

 ![logovernet](https://user-images.githubusercontent.com/9254173/28210169-fce938b6-688d-11e7-9cb1-2aba7ce2b997.png)

-A logging library for C++ which sends logging messages to a seperate machine over the network.
-Only available for Windows, the library was built from the ground up using the Windows Socket API (Winsock) for the 3rd year dissertation project for Games Computing at the University of Lincoln.
+A logging library for C++ which sends logging messages to a separate machine over the network.
+Only available for Windows, the library was built from the ground up using the Windows Socket API (Winsock) for a 3rd year dissertation project for Games Computing at the University of Lincoln.

 By conducting a literature review, the following features were gathered based on current logging practices: